valkey-io/valkey-rfc/ValkeyLDAP.md

 The Valkey Module API already supports the offloading of user authentication to an external module, we will make use of this API to implement the LDAP authentication module.

 ## Design considerations

 This module will support the two traditional approaches to authenticate users against an LDAP server:
 * The *bind* approach.
 * The *search+bind* approach.

-The `bind` mode can be used when the username mostly matches the DN of user entries in the LDAP directory, while the `search+bind` mode allows for a much more flexible LDAP directory structure.
+The `bind` mode can be used when the username is part of the distinguish name (DN) of user entries in the LDAP directory, while the `search+bind` mode allows for a much more flexible LDAP directory structure.

 ### Bind Mode Authentication
-In the `bind` mode, the module will bind to the distinguished name constructed by prepending a configurable prefix and appending a configurable suffix to the username.
-Typically, the prefix parameter is used to specify `cn=`, or `DOMAIN\` in an Active Directory environment.
+In the `bind` mode, the module will bind to the DN constructed by prepending a configurable prefix and appending a configurable suffix to the username.
+Typically, the prefix parameter is used to specify `CN=`, or `DOMAIN\` in an Active Directory environment.
 The suffix is used to specify the remaining part of the DN in a non-Active Directory environment.

 ### Search+Bind Authentication
 In the `search+bind mode`, the module first binds to the LDAP directory with a username and password of an account that has permissions to perform search operation in the LDAP directory.
 If no username and password is configured for the binding phase, an anonymous bind will be attempted to the directory.